ThatRozebudDude/FPS-Plus-Public/docs/Creating-a-Note-Type.md

 ### Adjusting Health

 By default, the player's health will be automatically adjust how it normally would with a default note.
 To change the player's health you can set the variable `healthAdjust` to a specific value in the hit or miss function.
 After the function is run it is automatically set back to `null`. `healthAdjust` is not dependant on whether it is a hit or miss so a positive value will always add health and a negative value will always remove health.
-Remember that the player's health is a value from `0` to `2` so setting `healthAdjust` to something like `1` would add 50% health and setting `healthAdjust` to something like `-0.5` would remove 25% health. `healthAdjust` only works with the player character.
+Remember that the player's health is a value from `0` to `2` so setting `healthAdjust` to `1` would add 50% health and setting `healthAdjust` to `-0.5` would remove 25% health. `healthAdjust` only works with the player character.

 ### Dynamic Camera Movement